Allie Crewe

 Self Medicating

 My mother hid bottles of spirits in every cupboard.
 After my dad died the cocktail cabinet emptied in clear view.
 Each week I visited and more bottles had emptied and I recycled.
 I thought she was grieving.
-We had myths, careful versions of the truths within our extended family, to speak out was to be punished.
-They would suffocate, strangle, beat unconscious the child who had an opinion and then say I had imagined it.
-To survive I believed them all.

 Ornaments